 In 1999, Piedmont Pines rose to the top of the City’s waiting list.
 Just as we finished tabulating votes among residents to establish an assessment district to fund the homeowner’s portion of the project, everything came to a screeching halt, with a host of complex legal and regulatory issues affecting all Rule 20! undergrounding projects in the state.

-From 2000 to 2003, the association spent time in front of the CPUC and the state legislature in hearings about what criteria should be considered in forming undergrounding districts.
+From 2000 to 2003, the association spoke in hearings before the CPUC and the state legislature about what criteria should be considered in forming undergrounding districts.
 We were joined by the City in our argument that public safety and emergency access should be heavily weighted.
-We were denied, and a new provision restricting 20A undergrounding to arterial streets meant that over half our streets have been eliminated from the undergrounding project.
+We were denied, and a new provision restricting 20A undergrounding to arterial streets meant that over half our streets were eliminated from the undergrounding project.
 The legal and regulatory proceedings forced us to step out of line and allow the undergrounding of MacArthur Blvd to proceed.

-In 2008, Phase 1 residents voted to go forward with the project and establish an assessment district.
+In 2008, Phase 1 residents voted to establish an assessment district.
 While utilities pay 85% of the cost from fees on utility bills across the state, property owners in Oakland are charged the remaining 15% to cover the City’s administration expenses and installation of new street lights that are compatible with an undergrounding system.
 Property owners have the option of paying the assessment in a lump sum or paying with their property taxes over 30 years starting with the 2010-11 tax year.